bormaxi8080/starred/README.md

 ## C

+- [RogueMaster/awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
+Best used with Rogue Master Flipper Zero Custom Firmware.
+- [sparklemotion/nokogiri](https://github.com/sparklemotion/nokogiri) - Nokogiri (鋸) makes it easy and painless to work with XML and HTML from Ruby.
 - [hmgle/graftcp](https://github.com/hmgle/graftcp) - A flexible tool for redirecting a given program's TCP traffic to SOCKS5 or HTTP proxy.
 - [flipperdevices/flipperzero-firmware](https://github.com/flipperdevices/flipperzero-firmware) - Flipper Zero firmware source code
 - [fastfetch-cli/fastfetch](https://github.com/fastfetch-cli/fastfetch) - Like neofetch, but much faster because written mostly in C.